-In Burkina Faso, 20 pre-release CRSP advanced lines developed by Dr. Drabo were on-farm performance tested in 2013, and a sub-set of the best nine lines are being re-evaluated in 2014.
+In Burkina Faso, 20 pre-release CRSP advanced lines developed by Dr. Drabo were onfarm performance tested in 2013, and a sub-set of the best nine lines are being reevaluated in 2014.
 Multi-location tests are being used at Saria, Pobe, and Kamboinse in Burkina Faso.
-The best performing of the nine lines will be re-evaluated in the off-season in FY15 (October- April), emphasizing yield and grain quality, plus any disease susceptibility in trials using 4-row plots, 5 m long and 4 reps arranged in a RCBD.
-The release petitions to the national variety release committee will be made in mid-FY15.
+The best performing of the nine lines are being re-evaluated in FY15, emphasizing yield and grain quality, plus any disease susceptibility in trials using 4-row plots, 5 m long and 4 reps arranged in a RCBD.
+The release petitions to the national variety release committee will be made in 2015 or 2016 depending on the committee meeting schedule.
 Breeder Seed of the best lines chosen for release submission based on main season 2014 and off-season 2015 performance data will be produced at Saria during the main season 2015 (June - October).
-This will be used to initiate Foundation Seed production in the FY16 off-season.
+The Breeder Seed will be used to initiate Foundation Seed production in the FY16 off-season and start Certified Seed production in the FY16 main season.

-In California, we will field test advanced breeding lines for release potential, based on performance data collected in 2014.
+In California, we will field test advanced breeding lines for release potential, based on performance data collected in 2015.
 These represent CRSP developed lines and they require at least one year more of field performance testing.
 The lines carry a combination of lygus bug tolerance, and root-knot nematode and Fusarium wilt resistance.
-For the best advanced blackeyes from 2014, we will conduct on-farm yield trials in a Tulare Co. farmer's field to assess commercial yield performance.
+For the best advanced blackeyes from 2015, we will conduct on-farm yield strip trials in a Tulare Co. farmer's field to assess commercial yield performance.
 The lines also will be tested at the Kearney field station (Fresno Co.).
-The test design will be fourrow 4-fold replicated RCBD trials with the center two rows machine harvested.
+The test design will be four-row 4-fold replicated RCBD trials with the center two rows machine harvested.
 Yield weights, 100-seed weights and lygus damage to seed will be assayed.
 All yield and performance data will be analyzed by standard ANOVA.
 The Senegal and Burkina Faso releases will represent tangible project outputs, and offer the opportunity for tracking along the impact pathway as new releases which will be entering the seed multiplication and distribution process in each country.
 Opportunities exist to initiate baseline data for the releases through the impact analyses under the LIL project led by Dr. M. Maredia.